SlowsieNT/vbs/README.md

 # vbs
-This is free and unencumbered software released into the public domain.
+This is free and unencumbered software released into the public domain.<br>
-Alternate license: 0-BSD
+Alternate license: 0-BSD<br>

 ## lib/ini.vbs
 ```vbs